tourmalinelabs/iOSTLKitExample/README.md

 pod 'TLKit'
 ...
 ```

+Notice that to avoid pod name conflicts, TLKit source url must be declared before
+the Cocoapods repository.

 Finally, save and close the `Podfile` and run `pod install` to setup your
 `CocoaPods` environment and import `TLKit` into your project.
 Make sure to start